ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 They enable functions in Ivy's functional API to be called as instance methods on the :code:`ivy.Container` class.
 The difference is that with the :code:`ivy.Container`, the API function is applied recursively to all the leaves of the container.
+The :code:`ivy.Container` instance methods should **exactly match** the instance methods of the :code:`ivy.Array`, both in terms of the methods implemented and the argument which :code:`self` replaces in the function being called.
+This means :code:`self` should always replace the first array argument in the function, which is *not necessarily the first argument*.

 Under the hood, every *instance* method calls the corresponding *static* method.
 For example, `ivy.Container.add`_ calls :code:`ivy.Container.static_add`,